Hourly job-matching startup Landed raises $1.4M – TechCrunch

 Founder and CEO Vivian Wang said that the app works by asking applicants to fill out a profile with information like work experience and shift availability, as well as recording videos that answer basic common interview questions.
 It then uses artificial intelligence to analyze those responses across 50 traits such as communication skills and body language, then matches them up with job listings from employers.

-Landed has been in beta testing since March of last year — yes, right as the COVID-19 was hitting the United States.
+Landed has been in beta testing since March of last year — yes, right as COVID-19 was hitting the United States.
 Wang acknowledged that this was bad news for some of the startup’s potential customers, but she said businesses like grocery stores and fast food restaurants needed the product more than ever.

 “That’s why we continuously grew through 2020,” she said.

-After all, Landed allowed those businesses to continue hiring without having to conduct large group interviews in-person.
-And even beyond health concerns, she said managers struggle with rapid turnover in these positions (something Wang saw herself during her time on the corporate team at Gap, Inc.) and with a hiring process that’s usually “only a small part of their job.”
+After all, Landed allowed those businesses to continue hiring without having to conduct large group interviews in person.
+Even beyond health concerns, she said managers struggle with rapid turnover in these positions (something Wang saw herself during her time on the corporate team at Gap, Inc.) and with a hiring process that’s usually “only a small part of their job.”
 So Landed saves time and automates a large part of the product.

 Meanwhile, Wang said job applicants benefit because they can find jobs more easily and quickly, often within a week of creating a profile.
 She also argued that Landed can improve on existing diversity and inclusion efforts by allowing managers to see a broader pool of candidates, and because its AI matching isn’t subject to the same unconscious biases that employers might have.